-Develop and evaluate tools and techniques for adaptation to climate change or sea level rise (including retreat or adaptation) of environmental infrastructure (human built and natural) that address mitigation, restoration, and response planning for natural systems.
+Develop and evaluate tools and techniques for adaptation to environmental variability on habitat and infrastructure (human built and natural) that address mitigation, restoration, and response planning for natural systems.

-Investigate and evaluate the current and future effects of climate change (e.g., temperature, ocean acidification, sea level rise, hypoxia, or their interactions) on coastal, estuarine, and marine organisms (including life history and morphological or physiological responses), their ecology, or their ecosystem, particularly on critical habitats for fisheries.
+Investigate and evaluate the current and future effects of environmental variability (e.g., temperature, ocean acidification, flooding, hypoxia, or their interactions) on coastal, estuarine, and marine organisms (including life history and morphological or physiological responses), their ecology, or their ecosystem, particularly on critical habitats for fisheries.

-Evaluate impacts of offshore wind farming on local oceanography (e.g., physical, geological, chemical, and biological), especially in association with habitat use or abundance changes in nektonic, sestonic, or benthic organisms.
+Evaluate impacts of offshore infrastructure development on local oceanography (e.g., physical, geological, chemical, and biological), especially in association with habitat use or abundance changes in nektonic, sestonic, or benthic organisms.

-Investigate or model the impacts of climate change, sea level rise, or saltwater inundation on New Jersey coastal habitats (e.g., tidal freshwater wetlands, salt marshes, high marsh, dunes, or maritime forests) in regard to their plant communities in response to methane emissions, marsh migration, or soil dynamics, etc.
+Investigate or model the impacts of environmental variability, chronic flooding, or saltwater inundation on New Jersey coastal habitats (e.g., tidal freshwater wetlands, salt marshes, high marsh, dunes, or maritime forests) in regard to their plant communities in response to methane emissions, marsh migration, or soil dynamics, etc.